-src-dst-ipsport-dport sessions are distributed across all FPCs according to their source and destination IP address, source port, and destination port.
+src-dst-ipsport-dport distribute sessions across all FPCs according to their source and destination IP address, source port, and destination port.
 This is the default load balance algorithm and represents true session-aware load balancing.
-All session information is taken into account when deciding where to send new sessions and where to send additional packets that are part of an already established session.
+Session aware load balancing takes all session information into account when deciding where to send new sessions and where to send additional packets that are part of an already established session.